mpirnat/lets-be-bad-guys/README.md

 #### Python

-All of our examples were developed and tested against Python 2.7, though it’s possible that it may all work on Python 3.3 as well without any tweaks.
+All of our examples were developed and tested against Python 2.7 and 3.4.
 If you don’t have Python, you can download it from [http://www.python.org/download/](http://www.python.org/download/ "Python").

+We recommend either Python 3.4 or Python 2.7.

 #### Pip

 It’s nicer than easy_install, especially for installing project requirements.

+You get pip for free with Python 3.4!

-If you don’t have Pip, you can get it by running:
+If you're using Python 2.7 and don't already have Pip, you can get it by running:

     $ curl -O https://raw.github.com/pypa/pip/master/contrib/get-pip.py
     $ sudo python get-pip.py

 #### Virtualenv

 Virtualenv will keep our code and its dependencies isolated from the rest of your system.

+You get virtualenv for free with Python 3.4!

-If you don’t already have it installed, you can get it by running:
+If you're using Python 2.7 and don’t already have virtualenv installed, you can get it by running:

     $ sudo pip install virtualenv

 ### Getting the Demo Application

-Create the virtual environment:
+If you're using Python 3.4, create the virtual environment with:

+    $ pyvenv badguys

+If you're using Python 2.7, create the virtual environment with:

     $ virtualenv badguys